esride-cgo/test/TEST.md

 Upon download success, the respective raster datasets are displayed in ArcMap.

 #### Characteristics
-* Level-2A (L2A) products, avaiable from ESA's Copernicus Open Access Hub ([SciHub DHuS](https://scihub.copernicus.eu/dhus)) since begin of May 2017, are respected.
+* Level-2A (L2A) products, available from ESA's Copernicus Open Access Hub ([SciHub DHuS](https://scihub.copernicus.eu/dhus)) since begin of May 2017, are respected.
 The _Download_ tool displays a L2A product by a Group Layer, composed of confidence images for cloud (CLD) and snow/ice (SNW), a natural color composite (TCI), and a scene classification image (SCL), along with appropriate symbology:
   ![](doc/L2A.jpg "SCL of the upper product on the left, CLD+SNW+TCI of the lower product on the right.")
 * Irrespective of whether a specific product already exists in the specified local raster directory, the _Download_ tool always generates the belonging output layer for convenience (even though all redundant download actions have been skipped) – might be useful when you simply want to recreate those layers incl. appropriate symbology.